2014 - 2015 Forecast

-- Inflation will fall below the Federal Reserve's inflation target of 2% in 2013.
-Core inflation (excluding food and energy prices) will also remain around 1.75% in 2013 due to a modest recovery and falling commodity prices.
+Inflation will remain below the Federal Reserve's inflation target of 2% in 2014 and 2015.
+Core inflation (excluding food and energy prices) will remain below 1.75% in 2014 due to a large output gap and low capacity utilization rates.
 Low core inflation will keep inflation expectations low and therefore also keep long-term interest rates low.

-- The Treasury yield curve will steepen in 2013 and 2014 as long-term interest rates rise faster than short-term interest rates.
-This may increase credit union's net interest margins as borrowing short term and lending long term becomes more lucrative.
+- The Treasury yield curve will steepen in 2014 as long-term interest rates rise faster than short-term interest rates.
+This will increase credit union's net interest margins as borrowing short term and lending long term becomes more lucrative.
 Credit union yields on assets will rise in 2014 (reversing a 6 year decline) due to rising interest rates and faster loan growth.

 CREDIT UNION FORECAST

-- Credit union savings balances are expected to grow 5% in 2013 and 5% in 2014.
-Saving growth will remain below the average growth rate over the last 20 years of 6.7% as the economic recovery encourages household to spend rather than save.
-Fast membership growth of around 2.25% (twice as fast as the 1% growth in population ) will help buoy savings growth.
+- Credit union savings balances are expected to grow 3.5% in 2014 and 3% in 2015.
+Saving growth will slow to 3% in 2015 due to the Fed raising short-term interest rates which will cause some members to transfer funds to MMMFs.
+Nevertheless, fast membership growth of around 2.25% (twice as fast as the 1% growth in population ) will help buoy savings growth.

 Credit union loan balances are expected to rise 7.5% in 2014 and 8% in 2015.
 Loan growth of 7.5% will be the fastest pace since the 7.6% rate set back in 2007.
-Expect households to release some pent up demand for autos, furniture and appliances over the next 2 years.
+Expect households to release pent up demand for autos, furniture and appliances over the next 2 years.
 New auto loans, credit card loans and purchase mortgage loans will be strong growth areas.

-- Credit quality will improve in 2013 and 2014.
+Credit quality will improve in 2014 and 2015.
 The overall loan delinquency rate will fall below 0.8 in 2015, but remain above the long-run average of 0.75%, as job growth continues.
-Provisions for loan losses as a percent of assets will fall to 0.30 percent in 2013, below the 0.43% recorded in 2007.
+Provisions for loan losses as a percent of assets will rise above the 0.26% reported in 2013 as loan growth picks up.